11BelowStudio/HECC-IT/Technical Documentation/final version of HECC-IT.md

 there.
 Finally, the button at the bottom of HECC-UP, used to export the game, now says 'HECC-UP!' instead.

-# Part 2 2: The other things that probably deserve a mention
+# 4.2.3: The other things that probably deserve a mention

-## 2.1: Unit Tests
+## 4.2.3.1: Unit Tests

 Here is an overview of all the unit test classes I have: